Arpit120200/Youtube-Spam-Comments-Detection-Analyzing-Various-Models-/README.md

 ## 🔗 Project Repository Structure
 ```

-youtube-spam-comments-detection/
+Youtube-Spam-Comments-Detection-Analyzing-Various-Models/
-├── spam\_comments.csv               # Dataset used for training and testing
+├── Youtube_Comments.csv               # Dataset used for training and testing
-├── YouTube\_Spam\_Detection.ipynb   # Jupyter Notebook with preprocessing, modeling, and analysis
+├── Code.ipynb                         # Jupyter Notebook with preprocessing, modeling, and analysis
-├── YouTube\_Spam\_Analysis.pptx     # Presentation summarizing approach, models used, and insights
+├── Code_Analysis.pptx                 # Presentation summarizing approach, models used, and insights

 ````